 Condition 1: A round is chambered, a magazine is inserted, and the hammer is cocked with the safety engaged.

-Commonly referred to as “cocked and locked,” the only thing the gun owner must do after drawing the pistol is disengage the safety.
-This is something that requires training to do smoothly and regularly in a self-defense situation.
+Commonly referred to as “cocked and locked,” the only thing the gun owner must do to fire after drawing the pistol is disengage the safety.
+This requires training to do smoothly and regularly in a self-defense situation.

 Condition 1 is the most popular method for anyone who carries a single action only pistol like a 1911.
 It makes some people nervous to see a gun’s hammer carried while cocked, but in a 1911, two safeties — the grip and the thumb — have to be disengaged for the pistol to fire.